Brand Reputation: Strategy, Tips & Guide [2026]

 Even worse!
 They’ll talk about it.

-In fact, customers are 21% more likely to leave a negative review after a bad experience than publishing positive review after a good one.
+In fact, customers are 21% more likely to leave a negative review after a bad experience than to publish a positive review after a good one.

 And that’s a direct route to a poor brand reputation.